-Cognitions, Mental Health and Trauma
+Cognitions, Mental Health, and Trauma

-To ensure program fidelity and proper credit, the Cognitive Processing Therapy program must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, Cognitive Processing Therapy must be delivered by Psychology Services staff.

-The purpose of the Criminal Thinking group is to help the participant see how criminal thinking errors impact decisions in daily life.
-Techniques from Cognitive Behavioral Therapy, especially the Rational Self Analysis (RSA), are used to identify the patterns of criminal thinking occurring in a wide range of situational contexts.
+The purpose of Criminal Thinking group is to help the participant see how criminal thinking errors impact decisions in daily life.
+Techniques from cognitive behavioral therapy (CBT), including Rational Self Analysis (RSA), are used to identify the patterns of criminal thinking that occur in a wide range of situations.
+The protocol can be used as a 10-session group (Minimum and Low security) or a 20-session group (Medium or High security) or in an individual format.
+The curriculum and journal are available in English and Spanish and are gender-responsive.